Spectral properties of cographs and $P_5$-free graphs: Multiplicity of eigenvalues

-\begin{thm} In a cograph, the multiplicity of any eigenvalue except for $0,-1$ does not exceed the total number of duplication and coduplication classes. \end{thm} \begin{proof}{Let $G$ be a cograph and $\la\ne0,-1$ be an eigenvalue of $G$.
-Let $R_1,\ldots,R_\ell$ be all the duplication and coduplication classes of $G$.
-Assume for a contradiction that $\mul(\la,G)>\ell$.
+\begin{thm} In a cograph, the multiplicity of any eigenvalue except for $0,-1$ does not exceed the total number of sibling classes. \end{thm} \begin{proof}{Let $G$ be a cograph and $\la\ne0,-1$ be an eigenvalue of $G$.
+Let $S_1,\ldots,S_k$ be all the sibling classes of $G$.
+Assume for a contradiction that $\mul(\la,G)>k$.